Register your office to receive a $50 credit towards your first case.

 The key is to build proactive habits into your workflow that catch potential issues before they become patient-facing problems.
 This involves creating a series of checkpoints for every case, handling any necessary adjustments with professionalism, and scheduling appointments with a realistic understanding of the entire process.
 By focusing on these three areas, you can turn a potentially stressful situation into a smooth, predictable process that delivers excellent results every time.
 It’s about creating a safety net that protects your patient, your team, and your practice’s reputation, even when the clock is ticking.
 This approach transforms chaos into control, allowing you to deliver top-tier care without the last-minute scramble.

-Implement Multi-Point Quality Checks
+Implement a Multi-Point Quality Check System

 A formal quality check process is your best defense against last-minute surprises.
 Instead of waiting until the patient is in the chair, make it a rule to inspect every case two to three days before the scheduled appointment.
 This simple step gives you a crucial window to address any discrepancies or send a case back for adjustment without having to reschedule the patient.
 Create a simple checklist for your team to follow: Does the restoration match the prescription?
 Is the shade correct?
 Does the overall quality of the crown and bridge work meet your standards?
 This systematic approach ensures nothing gets overlooked in the rush and reinforces a culture of quality within your practice.

-Inspect Remakes and Adjustments Immediately
+Inspect Remakes and Adjustments Right Away

 Even with the best planning, remakes and adjustments happen.
 When a modified case returns from the lab, it’s tempting to assume it’s perfect and set it aside for the appointment.
 Instead, treat it with the same scrutiny as the original.
 Inspect it immediately upon arrival to confirm the requested changes were made correctly.
 If a restoration doesn’t fit perfectly during the appointment, it’s important to maintain a professional dialogue.
 Reassure the patient that you’re committed to a perfect result and will work with your lab partner to get it right.
 This approach builds patient trust and preserves your collaborative relationship with the lab.

-Build Buffer Time into Your Schedule
+Always Build Buffer Time into Your Schedule

 One of the most effective ways to reduce stress during a rush case is to manage the schedule proactively.
 Get familiar with your lab’s turnaround times for different types of restorations and build that knowledge into your scheduling process.
 Whenever possible, avoid booking the patient’s final appointment until the case has physically arrived at your office and passed your internal quality check.
 This buffer protects you from unforeseen shipping delays or minor issues that need attention.
 By managing patient expectations and creating a small cushion in your timeline, you give your team the space to work without feeling frantic and ensure a seamless digital workflow.

-Common Rush Case Mistakes to Avoid
+Common Rush Case Pitfalls (And How to Avoid Them)

 When you’re up against the clock, it’s easy for small oversights to become major roadblocks.
 A rush case requires precision and clear communication, and even the most organized practices can fall into common traps.
 The pressure can lead to simple errors that delay the case, frustrate your team, and disappoint your patient.
 By being aware of these potential missteps, you can create a smoother workflow that keeps everyone on track.
 Let’s walk through a few of the most frequent mistakes and how you can sidestep them to ensure your urgent cases are handled efficiently and effectively, without compromising the quality of care your patients deserve.